intelowlproject/IntelOwl/docs/source/Usage.md

 * `HashLookupServer_Get_Observable`: check if a md5 or sha1 is available in the database of [known file hosted by CIRCL](https://github.com/adulau/hashlookup-server)
 * `ClamAV`: scan a file via the [ClamAV AntiVirus Engine](https://www.clamav.net/)
 * `Spyse`: Scan domains, IPs, emails and CVEs using Spyse's API.
 Register [here](https://spyse.com/user/registration).
+* `FileScan_Search`: Finds reports and uploaded files by various tokens, like hash, filename, verdict, IOCs etc via [FileScan.io  API](https://www.filescan.io/api/docs).
+* `Virushee_CheckHash`: Search for a previous analysis of a file by its hash (SHA256/SHA1/MD5) on [Virushee API](https://api.virushee.com/).

 ##### Generic analyzers (email, phone number, etc.; anything really)
 Some analyzers require details other than just IP, URL, Domain, etc. We classified them as `generic` Analyzers.
 Since the type of field is not known, there is a format for strings to be followed.